Sentinel loads up with $1.35M in the deepfake detection arms race – TechCrunch

 “Facebook or Google could scale up [their own deepfake detection] but it would cost so much today that they would have to put in a lot of resources and their revenue would obviously fall drastically — so it’s fundamentally a triple standard; what are the business incentives?” he suggests.

-There is also the risk posed by very sophisticated, very well funded adversaries — creating what he describes as “deepfake zero day” targeted attacks (perhaps state actors, presumably pursuing a very high value target).
+There is also the risk posed by very sophisticated, very well-funded adversaries — creating what he describes as “deepfake zero day” targeted attacks (perhaps state actors, presumably pursuing a very high-value target).

-“Fundamentally it is the same thing in cyber security,” he says.
+“Fundamentally it is the same thing in cybersecurity,” he says.
 “Basically you can mitigate [the vast majority] of the deepfakes if the business incentives are right.
 You can do that.
 But there will always be those deepfakes which can be developed as zero days by sophisticated adversaries.
 And nobody today has a very good method or let’s say approach of how to detect those.

 “The only known method is the layered defence — and hope that one of those defence layers will pick it up.”

-It’s certainly getting cheaper and easier for any Internet user to make and distribute plausible fakes.
-And as the risks posed by deepfakes rise up political and corporate agendas — the European Union is readying a Democracy Action Plan to respond to disinformation threats, for example — Sentinel is positioning itself to sell not only deekfake detection but bespoke consultancy services, powered by learnings extracted from its deepfake data-set.
+It’s certainly getting cheaper and easier for any internet user to make and distribute plausible fakes.
+And as the risks posed by deepfakes rise up political and corporate agendas — the European Union is readying a Democracy Action Plan to respond to disinformation threats, for example — Sentinel is positioning itself to sell not only deekfake detection but bespoke consultancy services, powered by learnings extracted from its deepfake data set.

 “We have a whole product — meaning we just don’t offer a ‘black box’ but also provide prediction explainability, training data statistics in order to mitigate bias, matching against already known deepfakes and threat modelling for our clients through consulting,” the startup tells us.
 “Those key factors have made us the choice of clients so far.”